aeronaero/aeron-bep2e/README.md

 It will be further developed to enable graded rewards, based on the amounts staked or other variables.

 In present implementation, a stake is attached to a block number when it has been created, and reward is calculated as `staked amount` * `rewardPercent` * number of blocks `blocksPerReward` lapsed.

+Sample dashboard can be seen deployed at https://aeron.aero/staking/

 The contract owner can call `setRewardPercent`, `setBlocksPerReward`: